 Application for Consent Orders

-An Application for Consent Orders is a joint application that can be made to the Family Court seeking parenting orders.
+An Application for Consent Orders is a joint application that can be made to the Federal Circuit and Family Court of Australia seeking parenting orders.
 The proposed orders need to be provided with the application.
 This type of application rarely requires attendance at Court and will usually be administratively processed.

-The Family Court is likely to grant the proposed parenting orders if:
+The Federal Circuit and Family Court of Australia is likely to grant the proposed parenting orders if:

 Is in the best interests of the children and ensures any children have a meaningful relationship with both parents; and